Lunch & Nutrition

 Students in Grade 1 to 6 who must stay at school for lunch must register for the program and pay a daily fee.
 Students are to provide their own lunch.
 Lunch fees cover the cost of lunch supervision and related expenses, and can not be taken from school educational funds.
 Lunch supervisors are hired to supervise students who stay at school for lunch.

-The fee for students who stay at school for lunch daily is $20.00/month per child, due on the first school day of each month.
-A discount will be applied on accounts paid in full for the year by October 9.
-Fees paid for the year by post-dated cheques will be allowed a 5% discount if submitted by October 9.
+The fee for students who stay at school for lunch daily is $16.00/month per child, due on the first school day of each month or $160.00 for the year per child.
 A lunch ticket system is used with students who stay at school only occasionally for lunch.
 Lunch tickets are available in the school office: $20 for 10 lunch tickets.

 A signed and dated note from the parent is required if a child who regularly eats at school is to go to a friend’s home, or if a child will be picked-up from the school at lunchtime by the parent or designated individual.